mierak/rmpc/README.md

     volume_step: 5,
     // How often to update the progress bar in milliseconds
     status_update_interval_ms: 1000,
+    // Path to image that is to be used as the fallback album art to override the default if none was found for the current song eg. "/home/user/pictures/fallback.jpg"
+    default_album_art_path: None,
     keybinds: (
         // Global keybinds are as the name implies, global.
 On every screen except when modal is active.
         // Possible modifiers are: SHIFT, CONTROL, ALT, SUPER, HYPER, META.